This breed was developed in the 1870s in the U.S. and is known for its many colorations and dual purpose (meat and egg production).

 They are available in Silver Laced , Golden Laced (pictured above), White, Buff, Black, Partridge, Columbian, Silver Penciled and Blue.
 Blue Laced Red is also an increasingly popular non-standard variety.

-Special Considerations/Notes: Wyandottes are among the most popular breeds for small farm production, Silver Laced and White being most common varieties.
-Their hardiness and Rose comb makes them a good choice for colder climates.
+Wyandottes are among the most popular breeds for small farm production.
+Silver Laced and White are the most common varieties.